RedHatInsights/playbook-dispatcher/docs/onboarding/Onboarding.md

 ### Fetching information

-Playbook dispatcher provides an event interface on the `platform.playbook-dispatcher.runs` kafka topic which can be used to listen for state changes.
+Playbook dispatcher provides an event interface on the `platform.playbook-dispatcher.runs` kafka topic which can be used to listen for state changes of playbooks.
+All the playbook information provided by the event interface is described in [this JSON schema](https://github.com/RedHatInsights/playbook-dispatcher/blob/master/schema/run.event.yaml).
+Currently, the event interface only provides information on the playbook level.
+Host level information, such as console logs, are not available through this interface.
 Please refer to [this section of the docs](https://github.com/RedHatInsights/playbook-dispatcher#event-interface) to learn more about the event interface.

 You can also use playbook dispatcher's public API to fetch playbook run or host information on demand.
+Please refer to the following schema definitions for the details:

 * Public API endpoint to fetch playbook run information: [here](https://github.com/RedHatInsights/playbook-dispatcher/blob/master/schema/public.openapi.yaml#L17).
 * Public API endpoint to fetch host information: [here](https://github.com/RedHatInsights/playbook-dispatcher/blob/master/schema/public.openapi.yaml#L44).